Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 The following set-up is defined for all of the MIRI coronagraphic imaging calculations:

-• Under the Detector Setup tab, because of the brightness of our targets we keep the default Readout Pattern of FASTR1FASTR1 mode provides short MULTIACCUM exposures to maximize dynamic range and minimize noise in a background-dominated regime.
-We set the number of Integrations per exposure equal to "5" and keep the Exposures per specification equal to "1"—this choice corresponds to having no dithers for the science target observation (note that dithers are instead recommended for PSF reference star coronagraphic observations).
-With all the other parameters set in the Detector Setup tab, we use the Groups per Integration menu to achieve the desired SNR.
-We are following the MIRI Cross-Mode Recommended Strategies for bright stars.
-Since planet b is really easily detected and we are using less than 10% of the dynamic range of the detector (before saturation), it would be also fine to increase the number of integrations and keep the number of groups/integrations fixed as we did for NIRCam.
-Since MIRI allows to use a number of groups/integrations larger than 10, we prefer to raise this parameter and largely meet the flux calibrations requirements (not guaranteed with less than 5 groups/integrations).
+• Under the Detector Setup tab, because of the brightness of the targets, keep the default Readout Pattern of FASTR1FASTR1 mode provides short MULTIACCUM exposures to maximize dynamic range and minimize noise in a background-dominated regime.
+Set the number of Integrations per exposure equal to "5" and keep the Exposures per specification equal to "1"—this choice corresponds to having no dithers for the science target observation (note that dithers are instead recommended for PSF reference star coronagraphic observations).
+With all the other parameters set in the Detector Setup tab, use the Groups per Integration menu to achieve the desired SNR.
+You'll be following the MIRI Cross-Mode Recommended Strategies for bright stars.
+Since planet b is really easily detected and you are using less than 10% of the dynamic range of the detector (before saturation), it would be also fine to increase the number of integrations and keep the number of groups/integrations fixed as was done for NIRCam.
+Since MIRI allows to use a number of groups/integrations larger than 10, it is preferable to raise this parameter and largely meet the flux calibrations requirements (not guaranteed with less than 5 groups/integrations).

-• Under the Strategy tab, Observation sub-tab, we set the Scene rotation equal to "0" and the PSF subtraction source equal to "5: Reference (HD220657)".
-From the PSF subtraction menu we select Optimal (PSF autoscaling), which allows for re-scaling of the reference star brightness to that of the science target.
+• Under the Strategy tab, Observation sub-tab, set the Scene rotation equal to "0" and the PSF subtraction source equal to "5: Reference (HD220657)".
+From the PSF subtraction menu, select Optimal (PSF autoscaling), which allows for re-scaling of the reference star brightness to that of the science target.
 Variations to this strategy are discussed below, under Advanced Strategies.

 Adjust exposure time to achieve desired SNR